Building your business with intention and imagination

-I am quite successful with my EFT practice, having grown it quickly to my desired capacity and income level.
-I have yet to use any conventional marketing tools and 100% of my clients come from my online presence.
+When I first started my EFT practice, I was able to grow it quickly despite using any conventional marketing approaches.
+100% of my clients come from my online presence.
 My three rules of marketing, and in fact my entire business, are:

 - Connection before action